Hosam89/Linkdin-test/FERIEN_TEST_CSS/README.md

 ```

 - [ ] bold; normal
-- [ ] normal; bold
+- [ x ] normal; bold
 - [ ] light; normal
 - [ ] normal; bolder

 #### Q46.
-Using the :nth-child pseudo class, what would be the most efficient way to style every third item in a list, no matter how many items are present, starting with item 2?
+Using the :nth-child pseudo class, what would be the most efficient way to style e very third item in a list, no matter how many items are present, starting with item 2?

 - [ ]
   ```css